-If your instructor is using multiple grading periods, you can view your grades according to grading period .
+If grading periods are enabled in your course, you can view your grades according to grading period .
 By default the Grades page displays the current grading period.
 If an assignment does not include a due date, it will display as a part of the last grading period.
 To view grades for another course, click the course drop-down menu .

 If your course includes weighted assignment groups, assignment groups may vary in the sidebar depending on which grading period you are viewing.
 An assignment group displays if the group has at least one assignment due in the selected grading period.

 When grading periods are weighted and you select the All Grading Periods option, the sidebar displays the weights of each grading period.

 View Grade Info